-- Patients who are have capacity to make decisions and who understand the risks involved in the use of bed-rails are entitled to make their own choice regarding the use of bed rails. - Patients with cognitive impairment should have the use or non-use of bedrails discussed with their person responsible.

-• Discussions about the use or non-use of bed rails and decisions made by patients or persons responsible must be documented in the patient's medical record.
+- Patients who have capacity to make decisions and who understand the risks involved in the use of bedrails are entitled to make their own choice regarding the use of bed rails - Patients with cognitive impairment should have the use or non-use of bedrails discussed with their person responsible - Discussions about the use or non-use of bedrails and decisions made by patients or persons responsible must be documented in the patient's medical record

-5.3 When a decision to use bed rails is made
+5.3 When a decision to use bedrails is made

-- Conduct a risk assessment and ensure that: - Bed-rails are in good working order (see Appendix 2) - Bed-rails are compatible with the bed and mattress they are to be used with, consider the additional height some overlay mattresses contribute and whether the height of the bed rail is sufficient to safely secure the patient - o Bed rails are attached securely to the bed frame - \circ Check the bedrails are doing what you intend them to do. - Complete appropriate falls risk screen (Ontario Modified Stratify, Sydney scoring) and FRAMP (Falls Risk Assessment and Management Plan), document any actions/interventions that are required or have been implemented in the patient's medical record.
+- Conduct a risk assessment and ensure that: - Bedrails are in good working order (see Appendix 2) - Bedrails are compatible with the bed and mattress they are to be used with, consider the additional height some overlay mattresses contribute and whether the height of the bed rail is sufficient to safely secure the patient - Bedrails are attached securely to the bed frame o Check the bedrails are doing what you intend them to do. - Complete appropriate falls risk screen (Ontario Modified Stratify, Sydney scoring) and FRAMP (Falls Risk Assessment and Management Plan), document any actions/interventions that are required or have been implemented in the patient's medical record.

 5.4.
-When bed rails are not used with a patient with cognitive impairment
+When bedrails are not used with a patient with cognitive impairment

-- Complete the appropriate falls risk screen (Ontario Modified Stratify, Sydney scoring) and FRAMP (Falls Risk Assessment and Management Plan) in accordance with the SESLHD procedures and guidelines referenced in Section 1 Policy Statement - Document any actions/interventions that are required or have been implemented in the patient's medical record - Consider what alternatives are available, such as low level beds (see Section 5.5), bed/chair alarm devices, supervision by family/carers, and the provision of volunteers and/or AINs/specials depending on specific site resources and approval processes.
-If considering the use of a crash mat next to the lo-lo bed, will this be a trip hazard for staff and other patients/carers?
-(Dept of Health, Victoria, 2020) - Ensure that the decisions and interventions have been discussed with the patient's person responsible and documented in the medical record - Ensure the patient is in a part of the ward/unit/facility where they can easily be observed - Provide visual cues to assist the patient's orientation such as clock, date and place on information board - Ensure needs are met, for example: regular toileting, adequate pain management.
+- Complete the appropriate falls risk screen (Ontario Modified Stratify, Sydney scoring) and FRAMP (Falls Risk Assessment and Management Plan) in accordance with the SESLHD procedures and guidelines referenced in Section 1 - Policy Statement - Document any actions/interventions that are required or have been implemented in the patient's medical record - Consider what alternatives are available, such as designated high risk observation rooms, low level beds (see Section 5.5), bed/chair alarm devices, supervision by family/carers and the provision of volunteers and/or AINs/specials depending on specific site resources and approval processes, ensure needs are anticipated (eg regular toileting, drinks are accessible, call bell to hand).

+If considering the use of a crash mat next to the low-low bed, will this be a trip hazard for staff and other patients/carers (Dept of Health, Victoria, 2024).

+- Ensure that the decisions and interventions have been discussed with the patient's person responsible and documented in the medical record - Ensure the patient is in a part of the ward/unit/facility where they can easily be observed - Provide visual cues to assist the patient's orientation such as clock, day/ date and place on information board - Ensure needs are met, for example: regular toileting, adequate pain management, provision of food and drinks etc.